HyperionGray/starbelly-docker/README.md

 The development setup requires you to place the `starbelly` and `starbelly-web-client` repos in the same directory as this `starbelly-docker` repo.
-It also expects you to place your host's pub cache at `/var/cache/pub`.
+It also expects you to place your host's pub cache at `/var/cache/pub`. repo.
+When you update the `pubspec.yaml`, you should run `pub get` from your host, not in your container, so that pub will populate packages into the host's pub cache.
+This setup has the benefit of making pub packages available for your IDE to analyze and to enable auto-complete.

 When running `starbelly-dev`, the `pub` daemon is not automatically started.
 You should connect to the container, e.g.
 `docker exec -it starbelly-dev-web /bin/bash`, and then run pub manually, e.g.